Minerals often form at different pressure, temperature, and chemical potential conditions from those at which they are found and processed.

 goal: observe the dynamics of far-from-equilibrium processes over a range of length and time scales

-approach: apply (x-ray) photon correlation spectroscopy to observe processes over 9 orders of magnitude in length and time
+approach: apply x-ray and optical photon correlation spectroscopy to observe processes over 9 orders of magnitude in length and time